MRPT/mvsim/docs/install.rst

 Installing
 ===========

-From ROS1 or ROS2 repositories
+From ROS 1 or ROS 2 repositories
 --------------------------------

-This is preferred for users to quickly and easily install MVSIM and all the example files.
+**Recommended**: This is probably the easiest way to install MVSim and all the example files.

-Once you have activated your ROS environment (`setup.bash`), just run:
+In Debian/Ubuntu systems, activateyour ROS environment (``setup.bash``) if not done automatically in your ``~./bashrc`` file, then just run:

 .. code-block:: bash

     sudo apt install ros-$ROS_DISTRO-mvsim

+Check the `build status table <https://github.com/MRPT/mvsim#build-matrix-status>`_ to find out what MVSim version is available for your ROS distribution.

 See `next steps <first-steps.html>`_ on how to launch demo files.

 .. note::
-    You can also build MVSIM ROS nodes from sources, by cloning into a catkin or colcon workspace and build as usual (`catkin build` or `colcon build`).
+    You can also build MVSim **ROS nodes** from sources, by cloning into a catkin or colcon workspace and build as usual (`catkin build` or `colcon build`).